 - Madison Gas & Electric and Alliant Energy recommend setting thermostats at 78 degrees for cooling.
 We find most people set their thermostats between 75 and 78 degrees.

 - A properly designed system will drop indoor temperature by one to three degrees per hour.
-An oversized system that cools down to fast will not properly remove moisture.
+An oversized system that cools down too fast will not properly remove moisture.
 Your home will feel clammy.
 Air conditioners operate more efficiently the longer they run continuously, and are sized so they don’t turn on and off frequently.

 - Furnace air filters are used for both heating and cooling.
-Check your filters monthly and replace if necessary.
+Check your filters monthly and replace them if necessary.

-- Do not place items which generate heat such as lamps, computers, TV, or fish tanks under the thermostat.
+- Do not place items which generate heat such as lamps, computers, TVs, or fish tanks under the thermostat.
 If direct sunlight from windows hits your thermostat you may have to relocate the thermostat.

 - We recommend constant fan operation to circulate, filter & mix the air.
 This will cost you virtually no money if you have a variable speed blower motor.
 Contact us for details.